Education

 Social Phenomenology: Husserl, Intersubjectivity, and Collective Intentionality.
 Lanham, Maryland: Lexington Books, 2012

-(in press) “The Checkered Legacy of Marvin Farber’s Idiosyncratic Interpretation of Phenomenology.”
+“The Checkered Legacy of Marvin Farber’s Idiosyncratic Interpretation of Phenomenology.”
 In The Reception of Husserlian Phenomenology in North America.
 Michela Beatrice Ferri & Carlo Ierna, eds.
-Springer, 2016.
+Springer, 2019.

 “Aesthetic Horizons: A Phenomenologically Motivated Critique of Zuidervaart.”
 Journal of Aesthetics and Phenomenology, 2016, 3.1: 1-14